domschrei/mallob/docs/clusters.md

 Commands like `git`, `wget`, and `curl` should now be able to download content over the proxy, which should be sufficient for setting up Mallob and its dependencies.

+In case the above doesn't work, an attempt can be to explicitly demand the SOCKS5 standard.
+In this case, downloads might only still work with curl, but not wget.

+    export HTTP_PROXY="socks5://localhost:1537"
+    export http_proxy="socks5://localhost:1537"
+    export HTTPS_PROXY="socks5://localhost:1537"
+    export https_proxy="socks5://localhost:1537"
+and

+    [https]
+        proxy = socks5h://localhost:1537
+    [http]
+        proxy = socks5h://localhost:1537

 ### SSHFS

 Alternatively, you can use SSHFS (= SSH File System).
 At your local login point, execute these commands: